Environment

 Organizational entities and roles in the sustainability promotion framework

-Organizational Entities Roles
+Organizational Entities | Roles |

-Board of Directors The Board of Directors oversees measures that relate to Company-wide management, including response policies, action plans, and progress on the Groupʼs Materiality and environmental issues in response to reports on the matters deliberated over and resolved by the Executive Committee and reflects those details when determining important matters such as Company strategy.
+Board of Directors | The Board of Directors oversees measures that relate to Company-wide management, including response policies, action plans, and progress on the Groupʼs Materiality and environmental issues in response to reports on the matters deliberated over and resolved by the Executive Committee and reflects those details when determining important matters such as Company strategy. |

-Executive Committee The Executive Committee engages in specific deliberations and resolutions concerning measures that relate to Company-wide management, including response policies, action plans, and progress on the Group's Materiality and environmental issues.
+Executive Committee | The Executive Committee engages in specific deliberations and resolutions concerning measures that relate to Company-wide management, including response policies, action plans, and progress on the Group's Materiality and environmental issues.
+Important matters are reported to the Board of Directors. |

-Risk Management Committee The Risk Management Committee is chaired by the Head of the Risk Management Division, and its members comprise the President & CEO, Deputy Presidents, Head of the Corporate & Strategic Planning Division, Head of the Treasury & Accounting Division, Head of the Credit Division, Head of the IT & Operations Division, and directors in charge of auditing.
+Risk Management Committee | The Risk Management Committee is chaired by the Head of the Risk Management Division, and its members comprise the President & CEO, Deputy Presidents, Head of the Corporate & Strategic Planning Division, Head of the Treasury & Accounting Division, Head of the Credit Division, Head of the IT & Operations Division, and directors in charge of auditing.
+The committee manages risks related to overall management in comprehensive and systematic ways.
+The overall impact of climate change risks, human rights risks, etc. on other major risks is reported to the Executive Committee.
+In principle, the committee meets quarterly. |

-Sustainability Committee The Sustainability Committee is chaired by the Head of the Corporate & Strategic Planning Division, and its members comprise the President & CEO, Deputy Presidents, Head of the Treasury & Accounting Division, Head of the Human Resources Division, Head of the Risk Management Division, Head of the Credit Division, and Head of the IT & Operations Division.
+Sustainability Committee | The Sustainability Committee is chaired by the Head of the Corporate & Strategic Planning Division, and its members comprise the President & CEO, Deputy Presidents, Head of the Treasury & Accounting Division, Head of the Human Resources Division, Head of the Risk Management Division, Head of the Credit Division, and Head of the IT & Operations Division.
 The committee formulates long-term plans related to the Group's sustainability promotion, including Materiality and environmental issues, as well as goals and plans of non-financial KPIs.
 The committee also monitors the progress of each business division and reports important matters to the Executive Committee.
-In principle, the committee meets twice a year.
+In principle, the committee meets twice a year. |

-(Corporate & Strategic Planning Department, Corporate & Strategic Planning Division)
+Sustainability Committee Office (Corporate & Strategic Planning Department, Corporate & Strategic Planning Division) |

 The Administrative Office is responsible for drafting and driving the implementation of plans for Company-wide strategy based on the Group's Basic Sustainability Policy.
-It gathers knowledge from Japan and overseas in the Group's areas of sustainability and reports to the Sustainability Committee and other bodies along with policies and strategies.
+It gathers knowledge from Japan and overseas in the Group's areas of sustainability and reports to the Sustainability Committee and other bodies along with policies and strategies. |

 ② Risk Management